SudhanshuAi/card_dashboard/README.md

 ### Custom Data Transformations

 You can add a `transform` function or key to your card config to support computed fields, aggregations, or filters.
-See `cardConfigs.ts` for examples of mapping helpers.
+This can be edited as a JS function body in the Card Designer.

+---

+**For more examples and advanced usage, see the code and comments in the project.**